Karney (comics)

-Karney is an American horror comic book mini-series, written by Bryan Johnson, illustrated by Walt Flanagan and published by IDW Publishing in 2005.
+Karney is an American horror comic written by Bryan Johnson and illustrated by Walt Flanagan.
+The series was published by IDW Publishing in 2005, and was Johnson's first comics project.
+Johnson and Flanagan are both associated with View Askew.

+Originally conceived as a film, Karney is a four-issue limited series which follows a traveling carnival that harbors a dark secret.

 Plot

 Tobias sees a large shadow approaching.
 Toby then runs through town, gleefully informing the townsfolk that “they’re here.”

 Othello, being clung to by two identical twin midgets, triggers a huge blast of green smoke and the departure of three doves, much to the delight of the simple-minded crowd.

 Othello hurries the Cavalcade back into the trailers, so as to leave them wanting to see more.

 The children stumble upon the giant tent in the center of all the caravan’s trailers.
 As one begins to have second thoughts, Othello spots them.
 But, rather than punish them, he offers them a peek into the coach.

 Meanwhile, Toby’s sister, Lacey Ann, and her boyfriend, Manley, are sitting on Lacey Ann’s porch, talking, while Toby eavesdrops.

 The subject of marriage comes up, and Lacey Ann expresses her desire to elope immediately, a notion that rattles Manley.
 The normally conservative Lacey Ann then surprises him by reminding him that the sooner they’re married, the sooner they can consummate the marriage.